 Artists for Conservation Festival

-The Artists for Conservation Festival is a signature international cultural event featuring 10 days of art and environmental education, featuring the premier of AFC's annual exhibit, symposium, youth and adult workshops, live artist demos, gallery tours and wildlife viewing, First Nations performances and film.
+The Artists for Conservation Festival is a signature international cultural event featuring art and environmental education, featuring the premier of AFC's annual exhibit, symposium, youth and adult workshops, live artist demos, gallery tours and wildlife viewing, First Nations performances and film.

-The 2011 & 2012 Festival are in Vancouver featuring some of the leading nature and wildlife artists and naturalists from around the world.
+The Festival is held annually in Vancouver BC, Canada, featuring some of the leading nature and wildlife artists and naturalists from around the world.

 Adventures in Art & Education Youth Program

-As part of the Artists for Conservation Festival, we are excited to offer a unique program connecting youth (gr 3-10) in the most inspiring of settings, with nature through art, and introducing them to some of today's leading international artists who are dedicated to wildlife and habitat conservation.
+As part of the Artists for Conservation Festival, we are excited to offer a unique program connecting youth (gr 3-10) in the most inspiring of settings, with nature through art, and engaging them with leadership in environmental guardianship.

 AFC Annual Art & Conservation Symposium